Some of the stories explored by the booklet which accompanied the series:

 Why can you hear the sea when you put a shell to your ear?

-David Sharp takes his microphone and shell into a recording studio to find out why you can hear the sounds of the sea when you...
+David Sharp takes his microphone and shell into a recording studio to find out why you can hear the sounds of the sea...
 Listen now: The sea sounds experiment

 Who goes there?